artur-graniszewski/ZEUS-for-PHP/README.md

 - _Windows platform currently not supported_

 ## _PHP requirements_
-- PHP 5.6+, HHVM or PHP 7+ recommended for performance reasons (its up to 4x faster, less memory used)
+- PHP 5.6+ (HHVM or PHP 7+ is recommended for performance reasons as ZEUS can be up to 4x faster and use less memory)
 - Posix module installed and enabled
 - Pcntl module installed and enabled
 - socket functions enabled for IPC purposes